 details of death

+During World War I served in German army as a nurse.
 From 01.01.1927 reserve chaplain of the Polish Army.
-After German and Russian invasion of Poland in 09.1939 and start of the II World War arrested together with other co‑religious in Płock monastery on 17.02.1941 by the Germans (the „Stanisławówka” institute and St Stanislaus Kostka church were converted to munitions factory by the Germans).
+After German and Russian invasion of Poland in 09.1939 and start of the II World War, after start of German occupation, arrested on 17.02.1941 in Płock by the Germans — 5 priests, 1 student and 4 coadjutors – friars were arrested (the „Stanisławówka” institute and St Stanislaus Kostka church were converted to munitions factory by the Germans).
 Jailed in local prison.
 From there transported to KL Soldau concentration camp where perished.

 alt. details of death